gdouzwt/blog/_posts/2019-10-07-ets-foundation-test-review.md

        `Boolean.valueOf(String )` and its overloaded `Boolean.valueOf(boolean )` version, on the other hand, work similarly but return a reference to either `Boolean.TRUE` or `Boolean.FALSE` wrapper objects.
 Observe that they don't create a new Boolean object but just return the static constants `TRUE` or `FALSE` defined in `Boolean` class.

     3. When you use the equality operator ( == ) with booleans, if exactly one of the operands is a `Boolean` wrapper, it is first unboxed into a `boolean` primitive and then the two are compared (JLS 15.21.2).
 If both are `Boolean` wrappers, then their references are compared just like in the case of other objects.
 Thus, `new Boolean("true") == new Boolean("true")` is `false`, but `new Boolean("true") == Boolean.parseBoolean("true")` is `true`.

+15. **(Working with Inheritance)** A method with no access modifier defined in a class can be overridden by a method marked protected (assuming that it is not final) in the sub class.
+(You had to select 1 option)

+    - [x] True
+    - [ ] False

+    An overriding method is allowed to make the overridden method more accessible, and since protected is more accessible than default (package), this is allowed.
+Note that protected access will allow access to the subclass even if the subclass is in a different package but package access will not.

+16. Which of the following are NOT valid operators in Java? **(Using Operators and Decision Constructs)**

+    - [x] `sizeof`

+      > It is a valid operator in C++ but not in java because size of everything is known at compile time and is not machine dependent.

+    - [x] `<<<`

+      > For left shifts there is no difference between shifting signed and unsigned values so there is only one leftshift '<<' in java.

+    - [ ] `instanceof`

+      > 这个居然也算是运算符，记混了，以为只是关键字！

+    - [x] `mod`

+      > No such thing.

+    - [x] `equals`

+      > `boolean equals(Object o)` is a method in `java.lang.Object.` It is not an operator.

+17. Which of these statements are true?

 #### 读 API 文档